Pandoa/EasyEmail/README.md

 # Blueprint Example
 ## Send an email with a Gmail account
 Sending an email is really easy and straightforward with the helper nodes:

 ![Send email Gmail example](https://github.com/Pandoa/EasyEmail/blob/master/Images/SendEmailGmail.png?raw=true)

 ## Send an email with a custom SMTP server
+An helper node for custom SMTP servers exists too:

 ![Send Email with Custom SMTP](https://github.com/Pandoa/EasyEmail/blob/master/Images/SendEmailCustom.png?raw=true)

 # C++ Example
 ## Send an email with a Gmail account